-A. Administrative Requirements

-- 1. Pursuant to 42 CFR Part 455 (Program Integrity: Medicaid) and 42 CFR Part 438, Subpart H (Additional Program Integrity Safeguards), the Health Plan and Subcontractors, to the extent that the Subcontractor can be delegated responsibilities, shall implement and maintain arrangements or procedures that are designed to detect and prevent fraud, waste, and abuse, and that meet all requirements of 42 CFR §438.608.
-This includes, but is not limited to, having a Compliance Program as outlined in 42 CFR §438.608.
+- A. Administrative Requirements - 1.
+Pursuant to 42 CFR Part 455 (Program Integrity: Medicaid) and 42 CFR Part 438, Subpart H (Additional Program Integrity Safeguards), the Health Plan and Subcontractors, to the extent that the Subcontractor can be delegated responsibilities, shall have a program integrity program, including a mandatory compliance plan, designed to guard against FWA.
+The Health Plan's FWA activities shall comply with the program integrity requirements outlined in 42 CFR §438.608.
 This program shall include internal controls, policies, procedures, and standards of conduct for the prevention, detection, reporting, and corrective action for known or suspected cases of FWA in the administration and delivery of services under this Contract. - 2.
-The Health Plan shall have a Compliance Officer who is responsible for the Compliance Program, and who shall fulfill required duties and activities in accordance with 42 CFR §438.608.
-The Compliance Officer must meet requirements under Section 11 of this RFP and ensure sufficient staffing and resources to identify and investigate unusual incidents, and develop and implement corrective action plans to assist the Health Plan in preventing and detecting potential FWA activities.
-The Compliance Officer shall be responsible for developing and implementing policies, procedures, and practices designed to ensure compliance with the requirements of the Contract and shall report directly to the Chief Executive Officer and the board of directors.
-The Compliance Officer shall be responsible for ensuring that policies are followed to establish effective lines of communication between the Compliance Officer and Health Plan staff, and between the Compliance Officer and DHS staff.
+The Health Plan shall have a Compliance Officer who is responsible for the compliance program required under 42 CFR §438.608.
+This includes compliance with sufficient staffing in accordance with Section 11, and resources to identify and investigate unusual incidents and develop and implement corrective action plans to assist the Health Plan in preventing and detecting potential FWA activities. - 3.
+The Health Plan shall include a Compliance Committee at the senior management level.
+The committee shall be responsible for overseeing the organization's compliance program and its compliance with the requirements under the Contract.